-After studying Textile Design at Chelsea School of Art she worked as a print designer in the fashion industry.
-In 2008 she returned to study, completing a Graduate Certificate in Book Arts and Crafts at the London College of Communication and an MA in Visual Arts at Camberwell College of Art.
-Her work is held in collections in the UK and the US.
+Christine Pereira-Adams studied textile print design at Chelsea School of Art.
+After working as a designer in the fashion industry for 18 years she returned to study, completing a Graduate Certificate in Book Arts and Crafts at London College of Communication and an MA in visual arts at Camberwell College of Art, UAL.

 Perspectives (novel), The Walker Family, Bury Art Museum & Sculpture Centre.

-Animated readings of: Resouces (unbound), Portrait 0 Portrait 1 and Colour Notebooks, BABE 2021, Bristol.
+Animated readings of: Resouces (unbound), Portrait 0 Portrait 1 and Colour Notebooks, BABE 2021, Arnolfini, Bristol.

 Colour Notebooks: Indigo and Sulfur Black, the Art/NaturSci Movement Collection, Berlin and Italy.

 Frankenstein 2018, Bower Ashton Library, University of West England, Bristol (Artists Talk.)

 The Future is Personal, Chronomics, London Westbank Gallery, London.

 Frankenstein 2018, The Kirkby Gallery, Knowlsey.